 Hi friends, before we go on with our article for today, here is my mid-year update.
-By the way, the reason I am sharing my updates, first to inspire myself, and you my reader, listener, and friend, that God is well able.
+By the way, the reason I am sharing my updates, first to inspire myself, and then you my reader, listener, and friend, that God is well able.
 Check out my previous update here.
-We have written and published 160 articles including this one, and published 19 Podcast episodes, so far.
+We have written and published 160 articles including this one, and published 19 Podcast episodes so far.
 We have also published YouCount Magazine fourth edition and issue.
 We now have audio (MP3) teachings available for download.
-We have more campaigns going on.
+We have two campaigns going on.
 Click here to participate at least in one of our campaigns; Dream & Achieve IT, or Grateful Campaign.
 These are just of the few things we have done.

 Now, let’s continue with our article for today, “Frugal Lifestyle: How to Improve Your Budget and Save More.”

 I used to think that if I can buy for less I can have more.
 Which by the way was true, because the cheaper it is, the more you can afford, right?
 But, guess what?
 What I ended up to do, constantly I was trading quality over quantity.
 Don’t get me wrong, I still believe in both quality and quantity, because even with quality, I still want to pay for less.
 Check out <<<Think of Quality over Quantity>>>

 I mean, being frugal it doesn’t mean being really cheap, you know.
 I think you can still live a frugal lifestyle, but yet live a quality lifestyle.
 In fact some people call frugal life, ‘the good life for less.’
 Frugal living not only can help you improve your life, it can also help improve your bank balance.

 There are several methods and habits you can adapt and apply in your life in order to improve your bank balance, your budget, and also help you save more.

 - Frugal living